JdNoiron/CASQITO/README.md

 Computer Assisted Signal Quantification Including Threshold Options

-This Fiji macro is under GPL copyright.
+This Fiji macro is under GPL license.
 This macro workflow is detailed in

 # Prerequisites:
 CASQITO runs on Fiji and only treat .lif files of stacks images.

 # Install & Launch:
 1. Download CASQITO macro
 2. Start Fiji
 3. On Fiji, follow "Plugins" > "Macro" > "Run" find and select "CASQITO.ijm" file.
-Alternatively, drag and drop "CASQITO.ijm" file on fiji and click "run".
+Alternatively, drag and drop "CASQITO.ijm" file on Fiji and click "run".
 4. Follow the instructions step by step.

 # Outputs: